Roxie (TV series)

 Roxie is an American sitcom and a spin-off of Kate & Allie (in which the main character appeared, albeit with a different name) that aired for only two episodes on April 1, 1987, and April 8, 1987 on CBS.
+It was the lead-in to the sitcom Take Five, which also only lasted for two episodes.

 Premise

 Andrea Martin played a TV programmer for WNYV, channel 66, a UHF television station in New York City.